rainshowerLabs/blutgang/README.md

 Blutgang is libre software licensed under the AGPL-3.0 license.
 It will *always* be free for non-commerical use.

-If you want to use blutgang in a comercial setting, please [reach out](https://rainshower.cloud/about) for alternative licensing agreements.
+If you want to use blutgang in a comercial setting, please [reach out](https://rainshower.cloud/).

-Due to this arangement, external contributors are required to accept a CLA before having their changes merged.